eddyerburgh/notes/docs/operating-systems/linux/memory-management.md

 **Slab allocation** is a mechanism for efficient memory allocation of objects.
 Slab allocation reduces memory fragmentation compared to earlier approaches {% cite lkd -l 246 %}.

 In the kernel, a slab allocator divides objects into groups called caches.
-Each cache stores a different object (e.g., one cache for `task_struct` structs, another for `inode` structs) {% cite lkd -l 246 %}.
+Each cache stores a different object (e.g. one cache for `task_struct` structs, another for `inode` structs) {% cite lkd -l 246 %}.

 Caches are divided into slabs.
 A **Slab** consists of one or more contiguous pages that contains a number of objects of the data structure that's being cached {% cite lkd -l 246 %}.